coderefinery/manuals/exercise-leaders.md

 * Learners can also form own team

 **Make it easier for learners to ask for help**:
-* Rename yourself in Zoom to reflect your team name and that you are EL
+* Rename yourself in Zoom to reflect your team name and that you are TL

 **Want extra help?**
 * It is ok to not know something!